billthefarmer/print/README.md

 Markdown markup in the text will be parsed and rendered, when enabled, by the [commonmark](https://github.com/commonmark/commonmark-java) markdown library.
 URLs in the text will be turned into links so they may be followed.
-Markdown tables and task lists are supported.
+Markdown subscript, superscript, underscore, strikethrough, tables and task lists are supported.